Table of updates and amendments

 |31-50 yr||460-920 mg/day||(20-40 mmol)|

-Rationale: In lactation, there is a small increase in maternal extracellular fluids and some sodium is excreted in breast milk.
+Rationale: The AIs for lactation were not reviewed in the 2017 update.
+In lactation, there is a small increase in maternal extracellular fluids and some sodium is excreted in breast milk.
 However, these additional requirements are well within the additional margin added to the adult AI so there are no additional requirements.

 Upper Level of Intake